bretth/woven/docs/main.rst

 Getting Started
 ===============

-To use Woven you must define a minimal :ref:`setup.py` and have root access to an linux host (currently only tested on Ubuntu >= 10.04).
+To use Woven you must define a minimal :ref:`setup.py` and have root access to a linux host or vm.
+Woven has currently been tested on Ubuntu >= 10.04.

 Woven provides six management commands for your Django project: